 Daytime activities for adults

-The Day Activity Center offers persons with autism a wide variety of workshops and activities that take account as far as possible of their needs, skills and interests.
+The Day-time activity service offers persons with autism a wide variety of workshops and activities that take account as far as possible of their needs, skills and interests.

 The aims of the activities on offer are as follows :